Last Updated on September 28, 2022 by Laura

 Fire Prevention Week is the first full week of October.
-It’s a great time to review fire safety concepts with our young children and to help them learn about firefighters.
+It’s a great time to review fire safety education concepts with our young children and to help them learn about firefighters.
 I’ve been collecting the following books to read with my Kindergarten, first, and second grade classes.

 This post contains affiliate links.
 If you click through one of them and make a purchase I may receive a small commission at no cost to you.